 It is a good idea to make a build directory to download the tarballs into and compile them.
 Start by doing that, and pull the tarballs.

 Extract The Tarballs

-When you’re done downloading the tarballs, you can extract them both.
+When you are done with downloading the tarballs, you can extract them both with these commands:

 Compile and Install

 You need to build MakeMKV’s components separately.
 Begin with the open source part, and switch to the binary part.
 Ultimately, Fedora will see them as one application, anyway.
 Change directory into the open source directory that you extracted.
 In the directory, you can configure, compile, and install the source.